arturmpinho/Dusty-Lantern/testing.md

 On small and medium devices, these two sections are displayed on top of each other, being the first one the order summary, containing the most important info for the user, followed then by the payment form.
 In large devices these are placed next to each other.

-No responsivness issues were detected.
+No responsiveness issues were detected.

 ### Functionality
 * Checkout bag/Order summary